Ayuntamiento de Manila: History

-Construction of the Ayuntamiento began in 1599.
-The original building opened in 1607.
+Construction of the Ayuntamiento began in 1599 and the original building opened in 1607.
 After an earthquake damaged it severely, it was ordered demolished.
 The Ayuntamiento was rebuilt in 1738, in the Baroque style, with ornate wrought-iron balconies, covered arcades, and a central clock tower.
 This form survived well into the 19th century until it was destroyed again during the 1863 Manila earthquake.

 From 1879 to 1884, a new building was constructed by Eduardo López Navarro, a military engineer, and according to the designs of architect Felipe Roxas.

 During the transition from the Spanish to the American rule after the Spanish–American War, General Wesley Merritt and Governor-General Fermín Jáudenes signed the terms of capitulation of Manila in the Ayuntamiento.

 Until 1903, the Ayuntamiento was used as the office of the American military governor.
-Later on, the building was used by the First Philippine Assembly, then by the Philippine Legislature until 1924, when it moved to the Legislative Building along Padre Burgos Street in Ermita.
+The building was later used by the First Philippine Assembly, then by the Philippine Legislature until 1924, when it moved to the Legislative Building along Padre Burgos Street in Ermita.
 It was also used subsequently by the Bureau of Justice and the Supreme Court.

-The Ayuntamiento was destroyed in 1945 during the Battle of Manila, with only the outer walls of the first floor remaining and the lot repurposed as a parking lot.
+The Ayuntamiento was destroyed in the 1945 Battle of Manila, with only the outer walls of the first floor remaining.
+The ruins were subsequently repurposed as a parking lot.

-In 1966, the site of the Old Ayuntamiento which was planned to be reconstructed in the same design, was declared as the Osmeña Memorial Building in honor of the late President Sergio Osmeña, the fourth president of the republic, through Republic Act No. 4840.
+In 1966, the site of the Old Ayuntamiento, which was planned to be reconstructed in the same design, was declared as the Osmeña Memorial Building in honor of the late Sergio Osmeña, fourth President of the Philippines, through Republic Act No. 4840.
 It also mandates that the building shall provide spaces for an archives section, display rooms, conference and seminar rooms, a library, and all other matters and activities involving the collection and study of historical materials pertaining to the life and works of the late President.

 Restoration and current use

-Facade of the Ayuntamiento de Manila.
+Southwestern façade of the Ayuntamiento de Manila.

 Reconstruction of the Ayuntamiento began in 2009, with the building becoming the future home of the Bureau of the Treasury (BTr), which was formerly headquartered across Plaza de Roma at the Palacio del Gobernador.

 Work on the ₱1.2 billion reconstruction of the Ayuntamiento was led by local contractor DDT Konstract, Inc., which sought to be as authentic as possible in reconstructing the building's interiors.
 Although reconstruction work was originally supposed to be completed by November 8, 2011, completion was delayed owing to several modifications being made by the Bureau to the building's design.
 The building was ultimately completed in 2013.

 In 2015, the BTr agreed to open the Ayuntamiento to the public as a tourist attraction.